djlakhani/Recipes-and-Reviews-Reserach/README.md

 <li>low + sugar + total + carbs + pro + sodium + satfat: The final combination of hyperparameters invovles all except the number of ingredients.
 We perform the same transformations as the baseline model.</li>
 </ol>

 <p>The final model we settled with was a multi-feature linear regression model.
 The best combination of hyperparatmeters obtained was low + sugar + total + carbs + pro and we determined this through a manual iterative form of k-fold cross-validation.
 We took k to be 5 and trained each hyperparameter combination five times while comparing against a new validation set each time.
 We observed a significant improvement from the model's baseline performance.
 The RMSE of the training and the test reduced to roughly 37 and 39 respectively.
 We analyzing the coefficients of our model and the various validation statistics, it is evident that the protein feature was the key to improving model performance.
-In addition, the R2 score for the training and the test set increased by roughly 2%.</p>
+In addition, the R2 score for the training and the test set remained the same.</p>

 ## Fairness Analysis

 <p>To conduct the fairness analysis, we decided on two quite intriguing groups.
-The two groups we have considered are groups with a high rating and ang groups with a non-high rating.
+The two groups we have considered are groups with a high rating and groups with a non-high rating.
 We define a group as one with a high rating if it have a rating above 4.
 We conduct a permutation test to analyze if our model performs better on groups with a lower rating.
 The evaluation metric will be the RMSE.</p>

 <p>Null Hypothesis: The model has the same performance on lower rating and high rating groups.</p>
 <p>Alternative Hypothesis: The model performs better on lower rating groups.</p>
 <p>Test Statistic: Difference in RMSE of the the each of the groups.</p>
 <p>Significance Level: We will evaluate the test at a 5% significance level.</p>

 <p>The p-value obtained was roughly 0.3 suggesting that we fail to reject the null hypothesis at 0.05 significance level.
-What this suggests that we do not have enough evidence to conclude that our model performs differently on higher rated v/s lower rated groups.</p>
+What this suggests is that we do not have enough evidence to conclude that our model performs differently on higher rated v/s lower rated groups.</p>